MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Selecting the kernel](images/tutorials/basicmechanics/SelectingKernel.png "Selecting the kernel")

-As an alternative, you can define the field *kernel* in the *Parameters* section, and reference the defined field by its name.
+As an alternative, you can define the field <field>kernel</field> in the *Parameters* section, and reference the defined field by its name.
 The result in the panel is the same.
 You can see a difference in the automatic panel.
 All fields that are defined in the interface in the *Parameters* section appear in the automatic panel.
 Fields of the internal network, which are used but not declared in the section *Parameters* of the module interface, do not appear in the automatic panel.

 {{< highlight filename="Filter.script" >}}
 ```Stan